The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 The conversion rate signifies the percentage of website visitors that click on your CTAs (Calls To Action) and convert.

 This conversion rate doesn’t just signify your free trial sign-ups or paid subscribers.
-It could be a multitude of actions like signing up for an ebook, downloading a template, getting access to a new feature or functionality, or scheduling a demo with you.
+It could also refer to actions like signing up for an ebook, downloading a template, accessing a new feature or functionality, or scheduling a demo with you.

-You can derive many insights when you track conversions along with other metrics.
-For example, if a landing page is getting good traffic and engagement but fewer conversions, this could be because your CTA isn’t proper.
+When you track conversions along with other metrics, you can derive many insights.
+For example, if a landing page is getting good traffic and engagement but fewer conversions, this could be because your CTA isn’t properly placed.
 Changing the position, copy, and style of your CTA could bring in good results.

 Customer acquisition cost